Short Version in 3rd Person

 Long Version in 1st Person

-I am (as of January 2017) a Public Policy Research Manager with Facebook in Menlo Park, California.
-Previously I worked as a Research Scientist within UNICEF Office of Innovation and before that, in the Headquarters of the United Nations Global Pulse network.
+I am presently a research scientist with the Scalable Cooperation group in MIT Media Lab, as well as Director of Data Apparel.
+This follows tenures at Facebook in Silicon Valley, as a Research Scientist within UNICEF Office of Innovation and before that, in the Headquarters of the United Nations Global Pulse network.
 My work at the UN used data-driven research to protect vulnerable children and to understand how the UN can use data to set policy.
 And coffee, lots of coffee.
 A non-exhaustive and high level list of topics in which I am interested include; the spread of information and opinions via online social networks, human mobility and its role in epidemiology, data privacy and economic aspects of migration and social mobility.
 My toolbox contains concepts from statistical physics, artificial intelligence, generative approaches and data driven analysis.

 I was born and grew up in the beautiful British city of Bath.
 After an adolescence spent reading Stephen Hawking and Carl Sagan, I left to study Physics (MPhys, Warwick University, 2004).
 Following a brief sampling of the finance sector, I returned to academia for my PhD.
 My thesis investigated numerical simulation of radiation damage in the context of fusion reactors (University College London, 2008).